lucaswadedavis/starling-atlas/README.md

 - `.pointsData` creates larger spheres that can appear visually farther from the globe, and their size is in globe radius units.
 - `.objectsData` with `objectThreeObject` allows precise control over the mesh size and appearance, making satellites look like "particles" in orbit, as in the official example.

+## Satellite Management (Frontend)

+The frontend now supports persistent management of satellites using the browser's localStorage.
+Each time you propagate a TLE, the parameters are saved as a new "satellite" object in a local collection.
+When results come back, they are attached to the corresponding satellite record.

+- **Persistence:** All satellites are stored in localStorage, so they persist across page reloads.
+- **Display:** The right panel shows a list of all satellites, with their display name and creation time.
+- **Selection:** Clicking a satellite in the list loads its parameters and results into the form and results table, allowing you to review or re-propagate.
+- **Creation:** Each propagation creates a new satellite record with a unique ID and display name (e.g., "Sat 1").
+- **Update:** When propagation results are received, they are attached to the correct satellite record.
+- **Color:** Each satellite is assigned a unique color (random HSL, fixed saturation and lightness) on creation, which is shown in the UI and persisted in localStorage.

+This system is entirely client-side and does not affect the backend or any server-side storage.

 ---

 See the code in `frontend/src/GlobeCanvas.tsx` for implementation details.